wordofwarning/wordofwarning.org/current/2022-springsummer/gambit/index.md

 Gambit — the act of tripping someone to make them fall…?

 #### Details
-FREE: a playful intervention for you to encounter by chance in the city streets.<br>Date: Saturday 20 August 2022<br>Times: *approximately* Noon-12.45pm / 1.45-2.30pm / 3.30-4.15pm<br>Location: <a href="https://creativetourist.com/venue/st-anns-square" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7LF
+Free: a playful intervention for you to encounter by chance in the city streets.<br>Date: Saturday 20 August 2022<br>Times: *approximately* Noon-12.45pm / 1.45pm-2.30pm / 3.30pm-4.15pm<br>Location: <a href="https://creativetourist.com/venue/st-anns-square" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7LF

 *You might also catch a glimpse of Gambit earlier in the week…<br>On Tuesday 16 August, around <a href="https://mmu.ac.uk/travel" target="_blank">MMU</a> Birley Campus in Hulme;<br>On Thursday 18 August, roaming around Salford Quays, with a 2pm Preview in the <a href="https://mediacityuk.co.uk/visit-us" target="_blank">MediaCity</a> Piazza.*